jamesbornholt/homepage/index.md

 I've also spent time at [Microsoft Research][msr] and [Amazon Web Services][aws].
 I'm grateful to be supported by a [Facebook PhD Fellowship][fb].

-> I'm on the academic job market this year!
+> I'm on the faculty job market this year!
 {:.callout}

 [plse]: https://uwplse.org